-Crossrail is a new rail line which will open in 2018 and run from Reading and Heathrow in the west, through 21 km of new twin-bore tunnels and seven new underground stations under central London to Shenfield and Abbey Wood in the east.
-In 2007 Canary Wharf Group agreed to build the new station at Canary Wharf on the South East leg of the Crossrail route for a fixed price of £500m and contribute 30% of the cost
+The Elizabeth Line (Crossrail) is a new rail line which will run from Reading and Heathrow in the west, through 21 km of new twin-bore tunnels and seven new underground stations under central London to Shenfield and Abbey Wood in the east.
+In 2007 Canary Wharf Group agreed to build the new station at Canary Wharf on the South East leg of the route for a fixed price of £500m and contribute 30% of the cost.

 The Station is being constructed to shell & core specification under a design & construct contract with Canary Wharf taking all the design, cost and programme risk.